Potential Client Information

 How are we authorized to serve you?

-Clients are represented by student-attorneys practicing under the supervision of a professor and barred attorney, pursuant to Rule 19-220 of the Maryland Lawyers' Rules of Professional Conduct.
-The Innocence Project Clinic's supervising attorney is Professor Michele Nethercott.
+Clients are represented by student-attorneys practicing under the supervision of a professor, pursuant to Rule 19-217 of the Maryland Lawyers' Rules of Professional Conduct and special orders issued by the Internal Revenue Service under IRS Circular 230.
+The Low Income Taxpayer Clinic supervising attorney is Melinda Dunmire.

 1420 N. Charles St.